[to order, book covers are linked to Amazon.com]

 Wordsworth Dances the Waltz received the Bronze Award in the Best Book Overall category, as well as the award for Best Illustrated Children's Book from the Northern California Publishers & Authors (NCPA) group for books published in 2007.

-Praise for Wordsworth Does The Waltz:"As with all of Kakugawa's other works, this one provides powerful insights to young and old alike . . .
-The book makes it clear that she's no arm-chair story-teller when it comes to caring for and about people."
+"As with all of Kakugawa's other works, this one provides powerful insights to young and old alike . . .
+The book makes it clear that the author is no arm-chair story-teller when it comes to caring for and about people."